-If you believe you are at higher-risk, you should make a treatment plan with your GP before you get sick for access to testing and antiviral medicines if you test positive.
+If you believe you're at higher-risk of becoming unwell with COVID-19, you should make a treatment plan with your GP before you get sick to discuss access to testing and antiviral medicines if you test positive.
 You need to begin taking antivirals for COVID-19 within 5 days of symptoms starting.

 About COVID-19 treatments

 Medications are available to some people who test positive for COVID-19.
 These medications are referred to as antiviral medicines, or simply ‘antivirals.’
 Antiviral medicines must be prescribed by a medical doctor or a nurse practitioner.